haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 `OMInterop.sol` needs to keep a mapping of token addresses between the 1Money payment network and the sidechain.
 This mapping is populated by the 1Money Network Operator that is responsible for deploying Customized Token Transfer Contracts on the sidechain and to submit corresponding CreateNewToken instructions to the payment network.
+The mapping should also contain information on the specific cross-chain token transfer protocol.

 #### Track Missing BurnAndBridge Certificates